Double T: Usage

 To recognize the importance of the Double T, the class of 1931 donated the Double T bench.
 Per tradition, freshmen are not allowed to sit on the bench, which is located in the courtyard of the Administration Building.

-The logo is further embodied in the Double T neon sign, donated by the class of 1938 and affixed to the east side of Jones AT&T Stadium.
+The logo is further embodied in the Double T neon sign, donated by the class of 1938 and affixed to the east side of Galaxy Stadium.
 At the time of its purchase, this was reputedly the largest neon sign in existence.

 In August 1987, a second neon Double T was added to the west side of the stadium, funded by Bill McMillan.
 It was replaced by a stained glass Double T after renovations to the stadium's west side in 2003.